 Saga, Then & Now..

 The Saga that appeared in our market was phased out in 2008 and was replaced by the 2nd generation BT3/BT6 model.
-In 2010 the 2nd generation Saga received a facelift (FL/FLX) while Proton is about to unveil an all new 3rd generation Saga later this month.
+In 2010 the 2nd generation Saga received a facelift (FL/FLX) while Proton officially unveiled the 3rd generation Saga in September 2016.

 On the 29th of August 2018, Al-Haj signed an agreement with Malaysian carmaker Proton (now owned by Geely of China) as the exclusive authorized distributor and assemblers of Proton vehicles in Pakistan.
 As per the agreement, Al-Haj will introduce modern and technologically advanced vehicles including hatchbacks, sedans, crossovers, SUVs and MPVs in Pakistan.